-Here’s why your should learn to swim at an early age.
+Here’s why your child should learn to swim at an early age.

 Before being born, we spend nine months marinating in a watery womb.
 Submersion in water is a nostalgic reminder of our first blissful abode.
 Yet we are no more amphibious than frogs are human.
-Swimming does not come naturally.
+Swimming does not come naturally, which is why children must learn to swim as early as possible.
 In South Africa, drowning is the second highest accidental cause of death in the 0-14 age group.

 It may be mostly a matter of sink or swim, but learning the strokes is not all about keeping your head above water.